 Boundaries for Sales Professionals

-I remember being a new salesperson many years ago, ready to charge headlong and non-stop toward my undefined image of success.
-As I became more experienced, I realized that I was trying to run a marathon at the pace of a short distance sprinter; I came to realize the importance of pacing oneself.
+When you become a new salesperson, you are ready to charge headlong and non-stop toward an undefined image of success.
+As you became more experienced, you realize that you are trying to run a marathon at the pace of a short distance sprinter.
+You become aware that we need to set boundaries for sales professionals and realize the importance of pacing oneself.

-Eventually, I was able to find better balance and appreciate that slowing down actually allowed me time to do more.
-I started to ask myself “Who are the higher potential opportunities?”
-Fortunately, I realized early on that not all clients are equal.
-While it is important to treat all people fairly as human beings, when it comes to providing services that cost money to support, some clients simply aren’t the right fit to make it worth spending too much time with them.
+Eventually, you find better balance and appreciate that slowing down actually allows you time to do more.
+Hopefully, you will start to ask yourself “Who are the higher potential opportunities?”
+Because, not all clients are equal.
+It is important to treat all people fairly as human beings.
+But when it comes to providing services that cost money to support, some clients simply aren’t the right fit.
+It isn’t worthwhile spending too much time with them.
 Who was I spending too much time serving that were unprofitable?

-I realized I could trade small concessions like bigger discounts for less frequent visits or larger orders placed less often freeing me up to spend more time on bigger opportunities.
-In rare cases, some clients simply were not worth spending time with at all – I had to let them go.
+Perhaps you can trade small concessions like bigger discounts for less frequent visits.
+Or larger orders placed less often freeing you up to spend more time on bigger opportunities.
+In rare cases, some clients simply will not be worth spending time with at all – you might have to let them go.
 After all, good strategy is deciding what not to do.

-In the end, both as a salesperson and later as a sales leader, I came to realize that only a small percentage of reps do enough of the right things, in the right balance, to be successful.
-Of all the lessons I have learned, the most important was understanding the value of setting boundaries both within the sales role and in life.
-Spending time on high payoff activities ensured a better chance of success.
-Teaching myself how to disconnect so that I could maintain a healthy personal life ensured I had the energy to help reach both business and personal goals.
+In the end, only a small percentage of reps do enough of the right things, in the right balance, to be successful.
+Of all the lessons you will learn, the most important is understanding the value of setting boundaries.
+Boundaries both within the sales role and in life.
+Spending time on high payoff activities ensures a better chance of success.
+Teach yourself how to disconnect so that you can maintain a healthy personal life.
+This ensures you have the energy to help reach both business and personal goals.

 As a sales professional, understanding the need for boundaries allows us to be true to our self.

-While this article focused on boundaries around time and client profile, we must also be in harmony with the values of the company, the integrity of the clients we choose to serve and the impact of the products or services we provide.
+While this article focuses on boundaries around time and client profile, we must also be in harmony with the values of the company.
+Also important is the integrity of the clients we choose to serve and the impact of the products or services we provide.